Dunadine/d4boi/README.md

 ```
 To run the application, you will need to execute the following commands in the terminal:

-Make sure you have Python installed on your system.
-You can check by running the command: python --version.
+1. Make sure you have Python installed on your system.
+You can check by running the command: `python --version`.
 If Python is not installed, you can download and install it from the official Python website: https://www.python.org/downloads/

-Navigate to the directory where you have saved the main.py file using the cd command.
-For example, if the file is located in the "Documents" folder, you can use: cd Documents to navigate to that directory.
+2. Navigate to the directory where you have saved the `main.py` file using the `cd` command.
+For example, if the file is located in the "Documents" folder, you can use: `cd Documents` to navigate to that directory.

-Install the necessary dependencies by running the command: pip install pyfiglet.
-This will install the pyfiglet package, which is used for ASCII art generation.
+3. Install the necessary dependencies by running the command: `pip install pyfiglet`.
+This will install the `pyfiglet` package, which is used for ASCII art generation.

-Once the dependencies are installed, you can run the application by executing the command: python main.py.
+4. Once the dependencies are installed, you can run the application by executing the command: `python main.py`.
 This will start the program and display the initial prompt.

-Follow the instructions provided by the application to select your class, enter aspect details, view aspects, delete aspects, and perform other actions.
+5. Follow the instructions provided by the application to select your class, enter aspect details, view aspects, delete aspects, and perform other actions.

-When you choose to quit the application, the aspect details will be saved to a file, and the file path will be displayed in the terminal.
+6. When you choose to quit the application, the aspect details will be saved to a file, and the file path will be displayed in the terminal.

 Note: Make sure you have write permissions for the directory where the application is located, as it will create and modify files in that directory.
 ```